VasoKat/Sales-Commissions-App/README.md

 formats that the user can use to insert.
 In the folder test_output_files there are files that are used in in the tests.
-In initial code folder there is the code witout refactoring that was not created from me and in the refactoring folder there is the code which i refactored.
+In initial code folder there is the code witout refactoring that was not created from me and in the refactoring folder there is the code which i refactored.This project was done in collaboration with one fellow student.